From Panic to Profits

 None of you opened your own firm or became a partner in an established firm to not make money.

-Here are four things you can do to impact your law firm profits and your total owner compensation:
+Here are four things you can do to stay on top of your law firm profits and total owner compensation:

 1. Tax payments.
 Talk to your accountant and establish a reasonable percentage that should be put in a separate tax account based on the profit each month.
 That way, you are ready to write the check at tax time — no matter how big or small.